blazium-engine/blazium-docs/contributing/development/compiling/optimizing_for_size.rst

 - **Difficulty:** Medium to hard depending on modules
 - **Performed in official builds:** No

-A lot of Godot's functions are offered as modules.
+A lot of Blazium's functions are offered as modules.
 You can see a list of modules with the following command:

 ::